kyma-project/kyma/components/eventing-controller/README.md

 ## Prerequisites

 - Install [ko](https://github.com/google/ko) which is used to build and deploy the controller during local development
-- Install [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) which is the base framework for this controller
+- Install [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) which is the base framework for this controller (currently used version: 3.1)
 - Install [kustomize](https://github.com/kubernetes-sigs/kustomize) which lets you customize raw, template-free `yaml` files during local development
 - Install lint on the local environment
 ```bash